Building habits that stick

 The secret to lasting change is not willpower — it is system design.
-The people who build remarkable habits do not have more discipline than you.
+The people who build remarkable habits don't have more discipline than you.
 They have better systems.
-They make the right behavior easier and the wrong behavior harder, then let consistency do the heavy lifting.

-Every habit follows the same cycle: a cue triggers the behavior, the routine is the behavior itself, and the reward is what reinforces it.
-Understanding this loop is the first step to reprogramming your defaults.
+Every habit follows the same cycle: a cue triggers the behaviour, the routine is the behaviour itself, and the reward reinforces it.

 Motivation is a wave, not a constant

 Motivation peaks when you set a goal and fades rapidly.
-Research shows that motivation alone predicts behavior for only about 2-3 weeks.
-After that, only systems and environment sustain action.
+After 2–3 weeks, only systems and environment sustain action.

-People who appear to have exceptional self-control are often just better at structuring their environment.
-They reduce exposure to temptation rather than relying on willpower to resist it.
+People with exceptional self-control are often just better at structuring their environment.
+They reduce exposure to temptation.

-The takeaway is liberating: you do not need to become a different person.
+The takeaway is liberating: you don't need to become a different person.
 You need to build a different system.

-One of the most effective strategies from James Clear's Atomic Habits is habit stacking — linking a new behavior to an existing one.
-Instead of relying on time or motivation as your trigger, you use a habit you already do automatically as the cue for the new habit.
+One of the most effective strategies from James Clear's Atomic Habits is habit stacking — linking a new behaviour to an existing one.
+Use a habit you already do automatically as the cue for the new habit.

 The formula is simple: "After I [CURRENT HABIT], I will [NEW HABIT]."
-By anchoring the new behavior to a deeply ingrained routine, you borrow the neural pathways that already exist instead of trying to build new ones from scratch.
+You borrow neural pathways that already exist instead of trying to build new ones.

 After my morning prayer → I will write in my journal for 2 minutes.